ircv3/ircv3-specifications/core/capability-negotiation.md

 that the server continue with client registration.
 If the client is already registered, this command MUST be ignored by the server.

-Clients that support capabilities but do not wish to enter negotiation SHOULD send CAP END upon connection to the server.

 ### The CAP NEW subcommand

 The NEW subcommand MUST ONLY be sent to clients that have negotiated CAP Version `302` or enabled the `cap-notify` capability.

 The NEW subcommand signals that the server supports one or more new capabilities, and may be sent at any time.
-Clients that support `CAP NEW` messages should respond with a `CAP REQ` message if they wish to enable one of the newly-offered capabilities.
+Clients that support `CAP NEW` messages SHOULD respond with a `CAP REQ` message if they wish to enable one or more of the newly-offered capabilities.

 The format of a `CAP NEW` message is: